didoslavov/rButler/README.md

 This script will:

     1. Set up environment variables for the client.
+Navigate to client/.env and fill your sensitive information.
     2. Install client dependencies.
     3. Start the client in development mode.